happyrabbit/IDAD2019/README.md

 # Data Science and Deep Learning for Statisticians

-In the past couple of years, deep learning has gained traction in many areas.
+In the last couple of years, deep learning has gained traction in many areas.
 It becomes an essential tool in data scientist’s toolbox.
 In this course, students will develop a clear understanding of the big data cloud platform, technical skills in data sciences and machine learning, the motivation and use cases of deep learning through hands-on exercises.
-We will also cover the “art” part of data science: data science project flow, general pitfalls in data science and machine learning, and soft skills to effectively communicate with business stakeholders.
-The course is for audience with statistics background.
-We use real-world data science and machine learning problems to illustrate data science workflow, pitfalls, and soft skills.
+It will also cover the “art” part of data science: what is data science, how data science project flow, data science types v.s needs, how to organize a data science team and where it belongs in the organization.
+The course is for audience with a statistical background.
 The hands-on sessions use Databricks community edition cloud platform.

-(1) Big data platform using Spark through R sparklyr package;
+(1) Introduction to Deep Neural Network, Convolutional Neural Network and Recurrent Neural Networks and their applications;

-(2) Introduction to Deep Neural Network, Convolutional Neural Network and Recurrent Neural Networks and their applications;
+(2) Deep learning examples using TensorFlow through R keras package;

-(3) Deep learning examples using TensorFlow through R keras package.
+(3) Big data platform using Spark through R sparklyr package.

 # Schedule